cbcrouch/NSFramework/README.md

 Objective-C and Cocoa more than anything else.
 Work will be slow going given that I am a family man and have other hobby projects as well.

-Beware of hardcoded paths.
+Beware of hardcoded paths!

-The project is configured to use strict ANSI C11 (no GNU extension) and ARC has been disabled.
+The project is configured to use C11 (with __STRICT_ANSI__ manually undefined), and ARC has been disabled.
 These decisions were made to avoid being dependent on non-standard language/compiler features and because memory allocations will be managed manually.

 Dependencies